 Bonding over a shared meal is a great way to get to know your neighbours and fellow community members.
 This can be achieved through hosting a community meal, like a barbecue or spaghetti dinner.
 Regardless of the size of the event, guests can bring dishes to contribute and exchange recipes with each other.
 It’s an opportunity for community members to come together and enjoy food, drinks, and each other’s company.

 21. Open mic night

-An open mic night allows people to showcase their talents and express themselves creatively.
-To create a cozy atmosphere, consider hosting the event at a smaller venue that can accommodate the crowd size.
+An open mic night allows one of your most effective community event ideas where people can showcase their talents and express themselves creatively.
+To create a cosy atmosphere, consider hosting the event at a smaller venue that can accommodate the crowd size.
 Attendees can perform musical pieces, recite poetry, or narrate stories, creating a diverse and dynamic program.
 To cover the expenses, you can sell tickets at a nominal fee, which will be split between the performers and the venue.

 22. Community field day